 - Preheat oven to 200°C / 400°F

-- Mix the flour, salt and suet together in a mixing bowl.1½ cups / 200 grams self-raising flour, ½ cup / 100 grams beef suet, ½ teaspoon salt
+- Place the flour, salt. suet and butter into in a large mixing bowl.1½ cups / 200 grams self-raising flour, ½ cup / 100 grams beef suet, ½ teaspoon salt, 2 ounce 60 grams butter

 - Use a fork to press the pastry aginst the edges of the pie dish.
 Trim away any excess pastry.
 Prick holes on top of the pastry with a fork and brush the pastry lightly with milk.